 Frequently Asked Questions

-Just click on the "Sign up for a Writing Tutorial" box on the right-hand side of our website. -->
+Just click on the "Sign up for a Writing Tutorial" box on the right-hand side of this webpage. -->

 - A sample of your writing.
 This will probably be a draft of your assignment or a paper that has already been graded.
 Feel free to bring your laptop if you prefer to work online.